 Hitchhiking in Argentina

-Hitchhiking in Argentina is a fairly standard affair and the usual conducts of the method apply.
-Note that hitching a ride in the north of Argentina and hitching in the south are two very different experiences.
+Travelling by hitchhiking in Argentina is a pretty common form of transport.
+There are few roads and lots of drivers heading in the same direction as you, so you can find a good spot easily enough.
+Just note that hitching in the north of Argentina and hitching in the south are two very different experiences.

 Onwards Travel from Argentina